<< Previous wine Next wine >>

 Presently, after several decades, Patrick and Alberto Orte, operating under Vinos del Atlántico, are reviving their family's legacy.
 They are producing wines in various regions throughout the Iberian Peninsula, including the creation of this Monastrell, which beautifully encapsulates the richness and elegance of the southeastern Spanish terroir of Yecla.

 WHAT MAKES THIS WINE UNIQUE?

 Harvest takes place in the cool, early morning hours.
 The best bunches are selected and undergo a gentle crush.
 Whole clusters with stems undergo maceration at a cool temperature (59 F).
-Each grape variety is fermented separately.
 After fermentation, the skins and stems are kept together in a post-fermentation extended maceration for seven days.
 Malolactic fermentation occurs in stainless steel tanks.
-After ageing for three months in oak barrels that are two years old, the Monastrell and Cabernet are blended.
-The wine is bottled after one month in the tanks.
+The wine is aged for three months in oak barrels that are two years old.
+The wine is then bottled after spending one more month in tank.

 LOCATION, SOIL, CLIMATE: